-One Source-Empowering Caregivers provides three services for In-home caregivers.
+One Source-Empowering Caregivers provides multiple services for In-home caregivers.

 1. Free non-medical respite services

 Our dedicated respite volunteers will come into the home to spend time with loved ones while the caregiver takes a break.
 We offer respite services to Caregivers to help improve the quality of life and make every day living more manageable.
 We assist you with non-medical companion care for your loved one, in the comfort of a familiar environment: your home.
 We build a foundation of trust and give you the support and peace of mind you need so you feel confident in your loved one’s happiness.
 Nap or run errands, it’s your time to do what you please.

 2. Caregiver resources and referrals

 - Resource Library: Caregivers are welcome to visit our online amazon resource library list to browse our FREE local resource library.
 Any book listed online is also available in the Grass Valley, CA Office located inside of the Glenbrook Station at 524 Brunswick Rd.

 - CalGrows Caregiver classes and coaching: One Source-Empowering Caregivers has partnered with CalGrows to help caregivers learn and earn.
 Come into our office and we can help register you for classes online or sign up today at CalGrows.org : CalGrows can help grow your career, develop your skills, and provide quality care to older adults and people with disabilities.
 CalGrows offers free career coaching, free training courses, and incentive payments to caregivers working in home and community settings, including unlicensed caregivers, certified home care aides (HCAs) and certified nursing assistants (CNAs), and friends/family caregivers.
 See if you qualify at CalGrows.org